markhuang1212/COMP3111-on-vscode/README.md

 #### Quick Version

+* Initialize the project in Eclipse or downlord the skeleton from canvas
 * If you used VSCode's devcontainer before, just copy the folder `.devcontainer` to your project folder.
 Rest should be familiar.

 #### Long Version